GUIDE 2024

 You can’t properly regulate the flow of data and information in your organization if you can’t strategically publish and share documents with colleagues and third parties.
 You risk a shambles in project management, security, and other areas.

-Controlling document flow is a critical component of a lean and successful product development process.
-Releasing the appropriate documents to the appropriate individuals at the appropriate time in a process saves time and effort.
-It keeps teams focused on reducing unnecessary and confusing paperwork and delivering exactly what is required at every stage of the development cycle.
+Controlling document flow is critical to a lean and successful product development process.
+Releasing the appropriate documents to the proper individuals at the relevant time saves time and effort.
+It keeps teams focused on reducing unnecessary and confusing paperwork and delivering what is required at every stage of the development cycle.

 5. Retrieval